 Food Focused Ideas

 Pretend you’re on “Chopped” for dinner.
-Chopped forces constestants to cook with random non-matching ingredients, but you can do this yourself at home!
+Chopped forces contestants to cook with random non-matching ingredients, but you can do this yourself at home!
 Give yourself a pantry challenge for dinner and see what you can make with wacky ingredients.
 It’s fun, challenging, and helps you prevent food from going to waste.
+What a great way to save money on food!

 Host a tea party.
 While hosting a party usually requires big expenses, hosting an impromptu tea party can be fun and frugal.
 Bake a treat from scratch and offer up tea to all your guests for a fun part for less than $10.